simoninns/valiant-turtle-2/README.md

 Please see the project Wiki for details of the project and for access to the project documentation.

 ## Project status
-This project is current incomplete and is a work in progress.
-Parts may not work or be missing entirely.
+This project is at first release.
+Please read the wiki and see YouTube for consruction videos (detailed in the wiki also).

 ## Author
 Valiant Turtle 2 is designed and maintained by Simon Inns.